15 Essential Oil Myths (What’s True, What’s Dangerous, and What’s Not)

 Also, some companies sell essential oils that are diluted with carrier oils.
 Doing such does not mean that you are getting an adulterated oil as long as that dilution is disclosed on the label.

-Can you imagine a label for a Lavender Essential Oil that claims to be quality that says: "Lavender Essential Oil and Synthetic Lavender added" on the label?
-Well, if you see that--don't buy it :).
+Can you imagine a label for a Lavender Oil that claims to be quality that says: “Lavender Essential Oil and Synthetic Lavender added” on the label?
+Well, if you see that, obviously don't buy it.

 A company can write whatever they want on a label.
-That doesn't make the oil inside pure.
+That doesn't mean that that is what is in the bottle.
+A label is just a label.

 If the essential oils are certified organic, are they necessarily pure?